—— Addis Ababa, Ethiopia

 Request a Confidential Consultation

 Require bodyguard services in Addis Ababa?
-Whether for executive protection, secure transportation, organisational risk management, or ongoing security consulting, each deployment is built around your exact operational requirements.
-Provide your schedule, locations, and any specific concerns, and we will develop a precise, intelligence-led security plan aligned with your risk level.
-Every engagement is handled with absolute discretion and full confidentiality, from initial consultation through to execution.
+Whether for executive protection, secure transportation Addis Ababa coverage, corporate security Ethiopia retainer, or NGO security Ethiopia field support, every engagement is built around the client's exact requirements.
+Share your schedule, locations, and any specific concerns, and we will develop a precise security plan built around current ground intelligence.
+Every assignment is handled with absolute discretion, from initial consultation through execution.
+Available 24/7 for urgent deployments.

 Helpful Details to Include